 Why IT Projects Fail: Three Steps to Implementation Success

 Approaching a large IT implementation project can be a daunting prospect.
 In addition to managing the expenses, timelines, logistics and vendors, you have to consider change management and user expectations.
 The numbers don’t help maintain a sense of optimism, either.
-According to The Standish Group’s 2018 CHAOS Report, only 26% of waterfall projects are implemented successfully on time and under budget.
+According to The Standish Group’s 2019 CHAOS Report, only 16.2% of projects are implemented successfully on time and under budget.

 Learn to be agile with our on-demand webinar!

-There are several reasons why implementation projects can fail when it comes to time and budget, including incomplete requirements, a lack of user participation, and a shortage of resources.
+The CHAOS Report, which has been published since 1994, outlines several reasons for IT project failure, including incomplete requirements (13%), a lack of user participation (12%), and a shortage of resources (11%).
 JAGGAER’s decades of experience implementing procurement solutions provide a unique perspective on IT projects, why they fail, and what you can do to prevent your project from succumbing to the same fate

-Gaining input from actual end users during the design phase of a new IT project is crucial to making sure you reach all your goals quickly.
-Projects often fail from a lack of user participation or users having unrealistic expectations of outcomes.
+Gaining input from actual end users during the design phase of a new IT project is crucial to making sure you reach all of your goals quickly.
+The CHAOS report states that 12% fail from a lack of user participation and 10% have unrealistic expectations.
 Frequently, unrealistic user expectations come directly from the RFP process.
 As purchasers seek to differentiate between vendors, they often add superfluous requests into RFPs, inadvertently setting high expectations that can’t always be met.

 With the appropriate user input, IT teams and project managers can get a more accurate understanding of what end users need from a solution and set expectations accordingly.
 And when users feel engaged with, they’re more likely to embrace the solution and participate in testing, feedback, and adoption.
 Requirements change constantly and having a finger on the pulse of your users is key.
 As the Project Management Institute writes, “Projects are less likely to fail if there are informed customers giving meaningful input during every phase of requirements elicitation, product description and implementation.”